- What is a NAFTA Intra-Company Transfer Work Permit?

 - The employees must have worked for the company at least 1 year in the past 3 years

-- The foreign company must have a qualifying relationship with the Canadian company (qualifying organizations are a parent company, branch, subsidiary, or affiliate)
+- The Canadian and foreign companies must have a qualifying relationship (qualifying organizations are a parent company, branch, subsidiary, or affiliate)

-Transferees who work as specialized knowledge workers must demonstrate that they have advanced knowledge or expertise in the company’s products or services.
+Intra-company transferees who work in positions that require specialized knowledge must demonstrate that they have advanced knowledge or expertise in the company’s products or services.

-How to apply for an ICT Work Permit?
+How to apply for a NAFTA Intra-Company Transfer Work Permit?

-- A Canadian visa office prior to entry into Canada
+- Apply for a work per at a Canadian visa office prior to entry into Canada

-Intra-company transferees who are already in Canada as temporary residents can apply for their work permits within the country.
-It should be noted that those who apply for an ICT work permit at a Canadian port-of-entry will need to provide all necessary documentation to Canadian immigration officials at the time of application.
+Individuals who are already in Canada as temporary residents can apply within the country.
+Transferees who apply for a work permit at a Canadian port-of-entry will need to provide all necessary documentation to Canadian immigration officials at the time of application.

-What documents do you need for an ICT work permit?
+What documents are needed for the Intra-Company Transfer work permit?

-American and Mexican citizens who are NAFTA professionals that are looking to apply for an ICT work permit in Canada will need to provide the following documents:
+Mexican and U.S. citizens who are looking to apply for a work permit as a NAFTA intra-company transferee will need to provide the following documents:

 - Proof of Mexican or U.S. citizenship

-- Confirmation of current and pre-arranged employment by an enterprise outside of Canada (Ex. a signed contract, an offer of employment from a Canadian employer, a letter from the foreign company on whose behalf the service will be provided, etc)
+- Confirmation of current and pre-arranged employment by an enterprise outside of Canada (signed contract, an offer of employment from a Canadian employer, a letter from the foreign company on whose behalf the service will be provided, etc)

-- Proof that the American or Mexican citizen has been employed full-time by the foreign company for at least one year within the last three years
+- Proof that the foreign worker has been employed full-time by the foreign company for at least one year within the last three years

 - Evidence that the foreign worker is qualified to work in an executive or managerial capacity or in a position that requires specialized knowledge